The establishment and implementation of a safety management system (SMS) is a key work health and safety requirement for mines.

 - emergency procedures

-The mine operator must develop a health and safety policy in consultation with workers and must communicate the policy to all workers and Persons Conducting a Business or Undertaking (PCBUs) at the mine so they understand what is expected of them in relation to their work health and safety duties and the mine operator’s duties.
+The mine operator must develop a health and safety policy in consultation with workers.
+The policy must be communicated to all workers and PCBUs at the mine so they understand what is expected of them in relation to their work health and safety duties as well as the mine operator’s duties.
 This may involve displaying copies of the policy and providing it during inductions to ensure that workers understand its contents.

-As part of the SMS, the policy must be reviewed at least once every three years, and as necessary, to ensure it stays up to date, relevant and effective.
+The policy must be reviewed at least once every three years (as part of the SMS), and as necessary, to ensure it stays up to date, relevant and effective.

-The safety management system document for a mine must set out the management structure for the management of work health and safety at the mine, including:
+The SMS must set out the management structure for the management of work health and safety at the mine, including: